the pull

 It waited.

-I curled tighter, my eyes clenched shut.
+I curled tighter, clenching my eyes shut.

 Someone yanked my hair.

 Hard.
-Violent.

 I gasped — maybe screamed — and shot upright.